Princess of Wales Theatre

 Indoor parking is also available at the Hyatt-Regency Toronto, on King Street, one block west of the Princess of Wales.

-The American Express Lounge is in the basement level of the Princess of Wales Theatre and features a separate express line exclusively for American Express Cardmembers.
+The CAA Lounge is in the lower level of the Princess of Wales Theatre and all patrons are welcome.

 The Princess of Wales is a modern building, dating from 1993, and features lobby elevators that service all levels of the theatre.
 Wheelchair and other assisted seating is available in the orchestra, the dress circle and the balcony.
 Elevators also service the lower lounge and the parking garage beneath the theatre.
 Wheelchair ramps to the elevators are located on level P1 & level P4.
 Note that elevators up from the parking garage exit to the street, beside the main entrance, and not into the theatre itself.